alex/what-happens-when/README.rst

 **Browser High Level Structure**

-The components of the browsers are
+The components of the browsers are:

 * **User interface:** The user interface includes the address bar, back/forward button, bookmarking menu, etc. Every part of the browser